 - Propeller systems

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), aircraft and avionics mechanics and service technicians were projected to see a 1% increase in employment opportunities between 2014-2024, which results in little to no change in employment numbers.
-The May 2015 median salary for aircraft mechanics and service technicians, who work on the aircraft itself, was $58,370, while avionics technicians, who work on electronic equipment within the aircraft, earned a median salary of $58,540.
+According to the U.S. Bureau of Labor Statistics (BLS), aircraft and avionics mechanics and service technicians were projected to see a 3% increase in employment opportunities between 2018-2028, which slower than average in employment numbers.
+The May 2018 median salary for aircraft mechanics and service technicians, who work on the aircraft itself, was $62,920, while avionics technicians, who work on electronic equipment within the aircraft, earned a median salary of $64,140.
 Larger airlines generally offered higher wages than private facilities.

 Continuing Education and Certification Information